awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 Amazon EC2 supports the following types of scheduled events for your instances:
 + **Instance stop**: The instance will be stopped\.
 When you start it again, it's migrated to a new host\.
 Applies only to instances backed by Amazon EBS\.
-+ **Instance retirement**: The instance will be stopped if it is back by Amazon EBS or terminated if it is backed by instance store\.
++ **Instance retirement**: The instance will be stopped if it is backed by Amazon EBS, or terminated if it is backed by instance store\.
 + **Instance reboot**: The instance will be rebooted\.
 + **System reboot**: The host for the instance will be rebooted\.
 + **System maintenance**: The instance might be temporarily affected by network maintenance or power maintenance\.